 “There were all kinds of goods in its market and more than 1,000 cartloads of silk were shipped into the city each day.
 No city in the world could be compared to Dadu in terms of the unusual goods from foreign countries and goods in general that were available”.

-When Marco Polo was released from prison in 1299 he went back to Venice to work at the family work as a merchant, he became a wealthy man by these efforts but did not go on further grand journeys.
+When Marco Polo was released from prison in 1299 he went back to Venice to continue the family work as a merchant, he became a wealthy man by these efforts but did not go on further grand journeys.
 He died in 1324 aged 70.

 Marco Polo was followed by many more European travelers to China, perhaps most importantly the Jesuit mission under Matteo Ricci.
 With the fall of the Mongol empire the lasting effect of Marco's visits on China was minimal as his contact was with Mongols not native Chinese.
-However in Europe the tales of his visit did stimulate long-lasting interest for the Far East with the allure of a lucrative market.
-Many adventurer went East to build up trading contacts over the next five centuries many an adventurer was inspired to go East and seek their fortune.
+However in Europe the tales of his visit did stimulate long-lasting interest for the Far East with the allure of an exotic and wealthy land far away.
+Over the next five centuries many an adventurer was inspired to go East and seek their fortune.